 Contact us for more information and to confirm your eligibility for a program.

 Safe sleeping for your baby

-We’re still not sure exactly what causes SIDS.
-SIDS happens at a particular stage in a baby’s development and it affects babies who are vulnerable to certain stresses.
-This vulnerability can be due to premature birth, low birth weight, or other reasons not yet known.
-Stresses in the environment can include tobacco smoke, getting tangled in bedding, minor illness or having a breathing obstruction.
+While the medical profession continues to research the causes of SIDS, we do know that it happens at a particular stage in a baby’s development and it affects babies who are vulnerable to certain stresses.
+This vulnerability can be due to premature birth, low birth weight, and other reasons not yet known.
+Stresses in the environment can include tobacco smoke, getting tangled in bedding, a minor illness or having a breathing obstruction.